Chronology of Oregon Events

 Nathaniel Wyeth leads an American colonizing

-expedition overland to the Columbia but the venture
+expedition overland to the Columbia

 fails.